modin-project/modin/docs/developer/architecture.rst

 have knowledge of the compute kernels/in-memory format of the data in order to efficiently compile the queries.

-The Query Compiler is responsible for sending the compiled query to the Modin DataFrame.
+The Query Compiler is responsible for sending the compiled query to the Core Modin Dataframe.
-In this design, the Query Compiler does not have information about where or when the query will be executed, and gives the control of the partition layout to the Modin DataFrame.
+In this design, the Query Compiler does not have information about where or when the query will be executed, and gives the control of the partition layout to the Modin Dataframe.

 In the interest of reducing the pandas API, the Query Compiler layer closely follows the pandas API, but cuts out a large majority of the repetition.

-Modin DataFrame
+Core Modin Dataframe
-"""""""""""""""
+""""""""""""""""""""

 At this layer, operations can be performed lazily.
 Currently, Modin executes most operations eagerly in an attempt to behave as pandas does.
 Some operations, e.g.